SaraMc12/Reading_list/README.md

  ![CLI error message pic example](./src/readMeImg/NewError.PNG)

-This message will also appear if nothing is typed.
+The error message will also appear if nothing is typed.
 I did not include numbers because when I ran the app and searched with numbers many books came up and I did not want to make my search requirements too strict right now.

 ### Running the tests
 My tests are passing Wooohooo!
 I realized that my original attempt was geared more toward React components and I did not need to make so many separate files.